-Kale, kale, kale, kale… 2015 was the Year of Kale.
-What’s the big deal, anyway?
+Kale, kale, kale, kale… what’s the big deal, anyway?
 Well, as it turns out, kale has a ton of stuff going for it.
 First off, kale is heartier than most greens, leaving you more satisfied, feeling like you’ve actually just eaten something of some substance, unlike, say, a bowl of iceberg lettuce.
-Secondly, it’s packed with nutritional greatness!
-Talk about super food; kale has more vitamin C than an orange, more calcium than milk, and over 600% of the R.D.A. of vitamin K. It’s a great source of fiber, anti-oxidants, and many other minerals most folks simply don’t get enough of.
+Secondly, it’s packed with nutritional greatness.
+Talk about a superfood; kale has more vitamin C than an orange, more calcium than milk, and over 600% of the R.D.A. of vitamin K. It’s a great source of fiber, antioxidants, and many other minerals most folks simply don’t get enough of.
 It even has alpha-linoleic acid (ALA), the omega-3 fatty acid that’s essential for brain health!
 One of the only downsides to kale is that it tends to be one of the “dirty” veggies (vegetables with the most pesticides), therefore it’s best to buy organic or grow your own.
 There are tons of ways to prepare kale in salads and soups, but one of the most popular and trendy ways is in chip form.
-These chips are super easy to make and are so customizable, you’re sure to find a flavor, or three, you love.
+These crispy kale chips are super easy to make and are so customizable, you’re sure to find a flavor, or three, you love.
 I found them surprisingly addictive and quite satisfying.

 Here’s what you’ll need:

 - 1 bunch kale (2-3 cups of torn leaves)

 - 2-3 T. olive oil